 - identifying work and projects that recognise the growing expertise of mid-level lawyers and senior associates; and

-- specifically asking mid-level lawyers and senior associates about the kinds of work that appeals to them.
+- specifically asking mid-level lawyers and senior associates about the kinds of work that appeal to them.

 The following strategies have been proven to engage mid-level lawyers and senior associates:

-- ensuring work is appropriately credited and recognised, including incorporation of pro bono contribution into a position’s key performance indicators or as a criteria for advancement and promotion;
+- ensuring work is appropriately credited and recognised, including incorporation of pro bono contribution into a position’s key performance indicators or as a criterion for advancement and promotion;

 - providing leadership opportunities such as coordinating a pro bono clinic, managing litigation, taking leadership of a submission or managing a project — opportunities that assist lawyers to prove their credentials for promotion;

 - recognising their desire and capacity to supervise casework, assist in more complex matters (including through case management) and to mentor less experienced lawyers: for example, coordinating and supervising clinic matters internally, or project managing a signature project or law reform initiative;